Daohub-io/cap9/docs/Whitepaper.md

 While implementations of different organization models are many, they all share the common ground of protecting funds, establishing decision management, and facilitating a token through a tokenized service platform.
 We propose a more general approach by creating a common ground of system protection and separating service logic from security.

 ## Overview

-When a program runs, it isn't just excuted blindly by the machine.
+When a program runs, it isn't just executed blindly by the machine.
 When the operating system encounters an instruction that requires hardware access, it suspends the running program and passes that instruction to the operating system, which then decides what to do.

 On Ethereum the situation is very similar.
 Smart contracts are thoroughly audited and tested, but once they are on the blockchain they execute on the raw machine.
-If we want a system where we can interpose ourselves between our components and potentially dangerous resources (such as our storage) we can make stronger guarantees about the safety of our system, without having to apply the same level of verification to every component.
+If we want a system where we can interpose ourselves between our components and potentially dangerous resources (such as our storage) we need to make stronger guarantees about the safety of our system without having to apply the same level of verification to every component.

 In order to do so, we need to require that all contracts interact with critical resources only through system calls.
-Once a contract is only operating through system calls, the operating system has the final say on what the contract can or cannot do.
+Once a contract is only operating through system calls, the operating system kernel has the final say on what the contract can or cannot do.

 ### Procedures

 A _procedure_ is a smart contract owned by the kernel.
-When we mean owned, we mean that only the kernel can destroy the contract.
+Ownership in this case, mean that only the kernel can destroy the contract.
 Unlike normal smart contracts, procedures have several restrictions in place that do not allow them to directly access storage, make outside calls or send transactions.

 Much like processes are stored in a process table within a traditional operating system, procedures are stored within a _procedure table_.
 Each entry contains the id, capability list and address.
 Unlike a process table however, the procedure table does not maintain procedure state across separate transaction calls.

 ### On-Chain Code Verification

 In order to verify that a procedure follows certain restrictions we use _On-Chain Code Verification_, or OCCV for short.
-OCCV is the use a trusted smart contract to read and verify the code of an untrusted smart contract.
-By reading an untrusted contract before creation (CREATE) or after creation (EXTCODECOPY), you can now make assertions what it can and cannot do.
+OCCV is the use of a trusted smart contract to read and verify the code of an untrusted smart contract.
+By reading an untrusted contract before creation (CREATE) or after creation (EXTCODECOPY), we can now make assertions what it can and cannot do.
 By itself, OCCV alone is not enough to implement a system call, however we will discover that it will become a powerful tool in our arsenal.

 Using OCCV, we can check if an untrusted contract has any opcodes that we might not allow.
 While this can be limited, this allows us to check if a contract can potentially: self destruct, make state changes, emit events, or make an external call.
 This might not seem much, but the absence of such code allows us to make certain guarantees: If the code does not contain the combination of selfdestruct, delegatecall or callcode, we now know that this code will never be able to be destroyed.